 Unforgettable leaders with loyal followers realize they know a lot, and seek to know even more.
 And they know the way to do that is to listen more.

 Unforgettable leaders with loyal followers don't need the glory or seek validation; they understand what they've achieved.
-They shine the spotlight on others, then stand back and celebrate their accomplishments, which helps boost the confidence and trust of others.
+They shine the spotlight on others, and then stand back and celebrate their accomplishments, which helps boost the confidence and trust of others.

-5. They follow leaders who don't put down other people.
+5. They don't put down other people.

-This leader stays away from gossip, or the need to speak badly of others in order to make themselves appear better by comparison.
+This leader stays away from gossip, or the need to speak badly of others to make themselves appear better by comparison.
 His only concern is to be a better person tomorrow than he was yesterday.

-6. They follow leaders who own their mistakes.
+6. They own their mistakes.

 This leader breeds honesty and authenticity, will always admit their mistakes, and won't mind occasionally "looking bad."

-7. They follow leaders who seek wisdom from others.
+7. They seek wisdom from others.